peterkarney1/CDECatapult.github.io/about/index.md

 Social Care Information Centre (HSCIC)](http://www.hscic.gov.uk) and shows how it can be turned into visualisations and analysis to answer specific questions for your organisation.
-This is the ALPHA version of the site, which shows how to take a small number of datasets including data about GP prescriptions and diabetes prevalence to show the extent of diabetes treatment in the UK.
+This is the BETA version of the site, which shows how to take a small number of datasets including data about GP prescriptions and diabetes prevalence to show the extent of diabetes treatment in the UK.